Common Workflows

 - Quick Start for the first interactive session

-- Project Memory & Instructions for durable repo guidance and saved project facts
+- Project Memory & Instructions for saved repo guidance and saved project facts

 - Budgets for hard spending guardrails